A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Zero-Sum Optimal Stopping Game

-\begin{theorem} Under Assumptions \ref{AssProfit} and \ref{scrap} the value function $v(t,y)$ defined in (\ref{defv2}) is continuous on $[0,T] \times (0,\infty)$. \end{theorem} The full proof of this Theorem is quite technical and it is contained in Section \ref{appproofs}, Section \ref{Appcontinuity}.
-It follows by adapting to the present setting arguments developed in \cite{Stettner}.
-Continuity of $v(t,y)$ on $[0,T] \times (0,\infty)$ is indeed obtained by introducing suitable penalized problems, by showing that their solutions $u^{\epsilon}$, $\epsilon >0$, are continuous and that they converge uniformly to $v$ as $\epsilon \downarrow 0$ on compact subsets of $[0,T] \times (0,\infty)$.
+\begin{theorem} Under Assumptions \ref{AssProfit} and \ref{scrap} the value function $v(t,y)$ defined in (\ref{defv2}) is continuous on $[0,T] \times (0,\infty)$. \end{theorem} The full proof of this Theorem is quite technical and it is contained in Section \ref{Appcontinuity}.
+It follows by a non-trivial extension to the present setting of arguments developed in \cite{Stettner}, Theorem $1$, for bounded running profits.
+Since our $R_c$ is unbounded we need to find the correct functional space where methods similar to those in \cite{Stettner} can be suitably adapted.
+Note that techniques analogous to those of \cite{Stettner} were also employed by Menaldi, among others, in an earlier paper (cf.\ \cite{Menaldi}) in the study of an optimal stopping problem for degenerate diffusions.
+In the context of game Call options, the proof of continuity of the value function crucially relies on the Lipschitz continuity of the payoff function (cf.~\cite{KunitaSeko}, Lemma 5.1, or \cite{YYZ12}, Lemma 3.1) which clearly breaks down in our setting.

 \begin{theorem} Under Assumptions \ref{AssProfit} and \ref{scrap} the stopping times \beq \left\{